The Fort Garry Hotel opens on December 11, welcoming Grand Trunk Pacific Railway executives and Winnipeggers to the city’s “new castle of opulence.”

 Under new ownership, the beloved hotel is rebranded the Fort Garry Hotel, Spa and Conference Centre.
 A new facility is added for weddings and events.

-As the hotel’s managing partners, the husband-and-wife team of Richard Bel and Ida Albo, along with the Laberge Group out of Quebec City, have resurrected and rebuilt the Fort Garry for a new generation of stylish travelers.
+As the hotel’s managing partners, Richard Bel and Ida Albo, along with the Laberge Group out of Quebec City, have resurrected and rebuilt the Fort Garry for a new generation of stylish travelers.